rowroll/gettingAndCleaningDataProject/README.md

 * The data in y_train.txt (ActivityId, and ActivityName), subject_train.txt (SubjectId), X_train.txt (measurements) was combined into one table.

 * The two big tables were combined, and given header names for the activity columns, and subject Id.
-The remainder of columns got names derived directly from features.txt.
+The remainder of columns got names derived directly from features.txt, which contains the identifying name of each measurement.

 *  Using this big table, a subset of it was created including only the activity and subjectId info, as well as only the mean() and std() measurements.